oasis-tcs/mqtt/mqtt-sn-2.0/prose/edit/src/intro-07-mqtt-for-sn.md

 5. MQTT-SN introduces the PROTECTION packet for packet-based security based on symmetric-key cryptography.

 6. If the network supports sending messages to more than one recipient at once, Gateway Advertisement and Discovery can be implemented.

+### Interoperation with MQTT{#interoperation-with-mqtt}

+MQTT-SN 2.0 was developed from MQTT-SN 1.2 adopting some of the concepts and solutions introduced in MQTT 5.0.
+This means that an MQTT-SN 2.0 gateway can interoperate with MQTT 5.0 more easily than MQTT 3.1.1.
+Interoperation with MQTT 3.1.1 is still feasible, but the translation between the two protocols takes more effort, similar to the translation between MQTT 3.1.1 and 5.0.